TwitchPlaysPokemon/pokerbg/README.md

 - POKé DOLLS can no longer be used to defeat [Ghost Marowak](https://glitchcity.wiki/Go_past_the_Marowak_ghost_without_a_Silph_Scope).
 - East shore tiles will no longer [generate encounters](https://glitchcity.wiki/Old_man_glitch).
 (Same behavior as Pokémon Yellow)
 - Forest tall-grass-with-flowers tiles will now correctly generate encounters.
 (Side-effect of the above change.)
-- Soft Reset button combination is removed.
+- The [Soft Reset](https://bulbapedia.bulbagarden.net/wiki/Soft_resetting) button combination is removed.
-- The Safari Zone will now let you in if you don't have enough money, but with less than 30 SAFARI BALLs.
+- The Safari Zone will now [let you in](https://bulbapedia.bulbagarden.net/wiki/Kanto_Safari_Zone#Trivia) if you don't have enough money, but with less than 30 SAFARI BALLs.
 (Same behavior as Pokémon Yellow)
 - The Safari Zone's initial step count is boosted from 500 to 750, allowing for more missteps while trying to find HM03 and the GOLD TEETH.
 - The Safari Zone will no longer let you leave [without quitting](https://glitchcity.wiki/Safari_Zone_exit_glitch) the Safari Game.
 Fainting will also end the Safari Game.
 (Same fainting behavior as Pokémon Yellow)
 - Cycling Road's gate guards will no longer let you sneak by [without a BICYCLE](https://glitchcity.wiki/Go_on_Cycling_Road_without_a_Bicycle).